• Skip to content

 What is the Definition and Meaning of Tacit Knowledge?

 Tacit knowledge is one of the most important and valuable resources organizations have.
-This unwritten knowledge base is often overlooked and unappreciated.
+However, this unwritten knowledge base is often overlooked and underappreciated.

 The definition and meaning of tacit knowledge is: